Robust and time-sensitive governance

 Scientific conferences (NIG, IPPA) will be used to apply theories to empirical settings (objective 2), while webinars will be used to discuss and refine recommendations for practice together with practitioners (objective 3).
 In the autumn of 2021 (8 December), we already organized one webinar based on the special issue we coordinated in the journal of Bestuurskunde entitled ‘Buy now, pay later?
 Tijdsensitief besturen tijdens crises’.
 Over 50 people attended, with backgrounds in both academia and practice (regional water authorities, municipalities, environmental assessment agency, etc.).
 The colloquium can help us to further strengthen this network, our thinking, and knowledge sharing.

 Panel session at IPPA/ICPP conference summer 2023

-Two webinars for scientists and practitioners autumn 2022 and autumn 2023
+Two webinars for scientists and practitioners spring 2023 and spring 2024.

 Book chapter or two articles with diverse participants from colloquium, one more science- oriented in, for example, Futures or Environmental Policy and Governance and one more practitioner-oriented in, for example, Bestuurskunde or Water Governance.